 “I’ll break my staff, bury it certain fathoms in the earth, and deeper than did ever plummet sound, I’ll drown my book.”
 At some point we all have to hang up our hat.
 It is the most universal of all truths.
 No one goes on forever.
 Prospero makes this decision at a most opportune time.
 His daughter has found a worthy husband, and most of all, he is to make peace with all his enemies and offer the noblest sentiment of them all: forgiveness.
-After these things take place, he asks for one last request, the audience’s applause or in other terms their gratitude.
-If Prospero is a changeling for the great Shakespeare himself, this may have been all that he had wanted in order to feel satisfaction with the life that he had lived.
+After these things take place, he asks for one last request, the audience’s applause; their gratitude.
+If Prospero is a changeling for the great Shakespeare himself, this may have been all that he had wanted to wrap up the incredible life that he had lived.
 He wanted to feel that his endeavors had been well spent as his project merely, “was to please.”
-If this is Shakespeare’s personal farewell, I think we can show Shakespeare’s memory much love and respect by feeling gratitude for all the toil he put forth in his work to bring us and future generations so much joy.
+If this is Shakespeare’s personal farewell, I think we can show Shakespeare’s memory much love and respect by offering this gratitude for the great toil and effort he put forth in his work to bring us and future generations so much joy.
+To The Wizard of Stratford we say Thank You!

 “Sometimes we see a cloud that’s dragonish, a vapor sometime like a bear or lion, a towered citadel, a pendent rock, a forked mountain, or blue promontory with trees upon’t that nod unto the world and mock our eyes with air.”
 Like a cloud in the sky, sometimes we as people change before we have realized anything has happened.
 It seems when we go through life, we blink our eyes and we are metamorphosed into something unfamiliar, just as a cloud changes shape right before us, even though we actually were never conscious of a change taking place.
 Sometimes we change so frequently that we lose our sense of identity.
 We forget who we really are or who we have strived to be.
 Antony calls the clouds that can shift before our eyes, “Black vesper’s pageants.”